-LGL provides a ready-made #GivingTuesday form in the forms area of your Little Green Light account.
-This article provides a step-by-step guide to setting up your #GivingTuesday form.
+Little Green Light provides a ready-made GivingTuesday form in the LGL forms area of your LGL account.
+This article shares the following steps for setting up your GivingTuesday form:

 - Save & publish